-3.4.1 Overview
+3.4.1 Requirements to Receive a Person-Level Weight

-There is a single full year person-level weight variable called PERWT21P.
-However, care should be taken in its application as it permits both "point-in-time" and "range of time" estimates, depending on the variables used to define the set of persons of interest for analysis.
-A person-level weight was assigned for each key, in-scope person who responded to MEPS for the full period of time that he or she was in-scope during 2021.
-A key person was either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
-A person is in-scope whenever he or she is a member of the civilian, noninstitutionalized portion of the U.S. population.
+There is a single full year person-level weight (PERWT21F) assigned to each record for each key, in-scope person who responded to MEPS for the full period of time that they were inscope during 2021.
+A key person is either a member of a responding NHIS household at the time of interview or joined a family associated with such a household after being out-of-scope at the time of the NHIS (the latter circumstance includes newborns as well as those returning from military service, an institution, or residence in a foreign country).
+A person is inscope whenever they are a member of the civilian noninstitutionalized portion of the U.S. population.